BenGavan/CV/README.md

 ### Python
 #### [Thickness of Boron Nitrate](https://github.com/BenGavan/Thickness-of-Boron-Nitrate)
-Calculates the thickness of a boron nitrate sample by using a minimising chi squared fit of the expected transmission coefficients for different electron energies.
+Calculates the thickness of a boron nitrate sample by using a minimising chi-squared fit of the expected transmission coefficients for different electron energies.

 #### [Qiskit Examples](https://github.com/BenGavan/qiskit-exp)